GfellerLab/MixTCRviz/README.md

    * The "species" column indicates the species of the TCR (e.g., NOT the source organism of the epitope).
 It should be "HomoSapiens" or "MusMusculus"
    If missing, all TCRs will be considered as coming from the same species, which can be specified in the MixTCRviz function (species.default, default value is HomoSapiens).

-- output.path name of the output directory (if not already existing, it will be created).
+- output.path: name of the output directory (if not already existing, it will be created).
 If existing the files with the same name will be overwritten.

 ## Optional parameters: